FLaTNNBio/Inside-Gene-Fusion/README.md

 apt install genometools
 ```
 ### Important notes
+Is preferible to run the scripts from Inside-Gene-Fusion folder.
 Take care to change the paths and the name of the dataset inside the scripts to match the personalized experiments.

 ## Download Gene Trascripts